christopherhurt/Pioned/README.md

 First run `yarn` to install dependencies.

-Then use `yarn start` to start the development server.
+Then use `yarn dev` to start the development server.
 It will be running at [localhost:8080](http://localhost:8080/).

+To run the server, use `yarn serve`.

 To create a build, run `yarn build`.